 We’re pretty sure that our Paleolithic ancestors would be on board with this pumpkin pie.
 Instead of common allergens and processed ingredients, this pie is made with just a handful of pantry staples and spices.
 These include:

-Almonds are high in heart-healthy monounsaturated fats, which have been linked with a reduced risk of heart disease.
-These nuts also boast the antioxidant powers of vitamin E, which supports cell damage and aids in skin and hair health.
+Almonds are high in heart-healthy monounsaturated fats, which have been linked to a reduced risk of heart disease.
+These nuts also boast the antioxidant powers of vitamin E, which supports cell damage and aids in promoting healthy skin and hair, for a beautiful pie indeed.

 Coconut Oil & Coconut Milk

 One of the highest quality animal protein sources around, eggs are an underrated superfood.
-Eggs are rich in protein (six grams per egg), B vitamins, vitamin A and D, anti-inflammatory omega-3 fatty acids, antioxidants, and iodine.
+Eggs are rich in protein (six grams per egg) not to mention B vitamins, vitamins A and D, anti-inflammatory omega-3 fatty acids, antioxidants, and iodine.

 Instead of using refined white sugar (which totally sucks) or brown sugar in this paleo pumpkin pie, we’re using maple syrup.

-Pure maple syrup (not maple sugar liquid, à la Aunt Jemima) is a low glycemic sweetener that’s filled with beneficial compounds noted to prevent diseases like heart disease, cancer, and Alzheimer’s.
+Pure maple syrup (not maple sugar liquid, à la Aunt Jemima) is a low-glycemic sweetener that’s filled with beneficial compounds found to prevent diseases like heart disease, cancer, and Alzheimer’s.

 We hate to break it to you, but the cans labeling themselves as “pumpkin” are actually just winter squash impostors.
 Most likely, the cans are made up of butternut, hubbard, Boston marrow, or golden delicious squash – or even a blend.
 Making homemade pumpkin puree with a real deal pumpkin (we like sugar pie pumpkin) is the most nutritious way to get your paleo pumpkin pie on.